Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 ---
-Date of last full revision: 16/DEC/2023
+Date of last full revision: 25/DEC/2023
 ---

 # StdChar

+This module can be imported individually or as a part of the *Standard Environment*.
+It defines many critical operations and functions on the character type.

 Visit [StdChar](https://cloogle.org/src/#base-stdenv/StdChar;icl;line=1) on Cloogle for source code of this module.

 ## Units

+Neither of these unit characters are printable but they facilitate *character addition* and *character subtraction* operators.

 ### Zero character